Toronto Internet Exchange: Architecture

 The exchange is Ethernet-based and currently operates Cisco Nexus 9000 series switches.
 Core nodes handle port speeds of Gigabit Ethernet, 10 Gigabit Ethernet and 100 Gigabit Ethernet, including bonded configurations.
 Peers connect to the Layer 2 fabric using IPv4 & IPv6 addresses provided by TorIX to communicate with each other using the BGP routing protocol.
-Single-mode fiber is the only physical connection media supported.
+Single-mode fibre is the only physical connection media supported.

 Route-Servers

 The Exchange also offers two BGP Route-Servers, which allow peers to exchange prefixes with each other while minimizing the number of direct BGP peering sessions configured on their routers.
 Participation is voluntary, with approximately 85 percent of the membership using the free service.
 Strict prefix filtering to prevent unintentional announcements of IP address blocks to other participants.
 The exchange allows participants the option of eliminating the TorIX ASN from the AS path of prefixes received via the route-servers.
 This can substantially increase the utility of the route-servers for participants, but should only be undertaken after careful consideration.
 In addition, TorIX participants will have a range of BGP communities that can be used for traffic engineering purposes.